 As in past years, restrictions in weekly fishing times in the Canadian First Nation fishery are not anticipated.
-Any reductions in fishing time would be considered only if no other adjustments could be made in the commercial fishery.
+Any reductions in fishing time would be considered only if no other adjustments could be made in the commercial and recreational fisheries.
+Through discussions with the TRTFN, the poor Chinook salmon forecast for 2017 has been conveyed by DFO and it is believed that fishing effort will be limited during the Chinook salmon season.
 Catches will be collected by TRTFN representatives and reported to the Whitehorse office of DFO on a periodic basis.

 The Taku River recreational fishery takes place primarily on the Nakina River; some additional fishing occurs on the Tatsamenie Lake outlet stream and other Taku River tributaries.
+In light of the poor Chinook salmon forecast, the Taku recreational fishery will be restricted to non-retention of Chinook salmon over a fork length of 65 cm effective April 1 through to the end of March 2018; retention of Chinook salmon with a fork length of 65 cm or less will be limited to two per day and four in possession effective April 1 through to the end of March 2018.
 The Nakina River fishery will be closed to salmon fishing July 20 through August 15.
 The Tatsamenie Lake outlet stream will be closed from August 20 through September 15.
-Fishers are permitted four Chinook salmon per day, only two of which may be larger than 65 cm (~26 in) fork length.
-The daily limit for coho salmon is four fish, only two of which may be larger than 50 cm (~20 in) fork length.
 The aggregate daily limit for salmon is four fish and the possession limit is eight fish.
-The annual harvest of Chinook salmon over 65 cm (~26 in) fork length is limited to ten fish.
+The annual harvest of Chinook salmon over 65 cms (~26 in) fork length is limited to ten fish from all fresh waters of British Columbia.